JorgeRodriguez1101/Portfolio/README.md

 ## [Project 1: PEAnalyzer - Malware Classification with Python & Tkinter](URL)

-This is a final project I did for my CYBI 4336 - Cyber Security Eng w/ AI & ML course  For The University of Texas Rio Grande Valley.
+This project represents the culmination of my academic endeavors in CYBI 4336 - Cyber Security Engineering with Artificial Intelligence and Machine Learning, a course offered at The University of Texas Rio Grande Valley.
+Completed in the Fall 2023 semester, this final project showcases my comprehensive understanding of the subject matter and my ability to apply theoretical concepts to real-world challenges in the field of cyber security

 ### Overview